JasonYao3/120-years-of-Olympic-history/README.md

 ## Interesting historic events affected the Olympics games participant counts
 - LA and Lake Placid 1932 summer and winter games had a significant drop of participants was due to the Great Depression.
 - Melbourne 1956, had a significant drop of participants was due to countries boycotted in response to USSR's invasion of Hungary.
-- Stockholm 1956, the first time in Olympics history where there are two countries hosted the summer game, the equestrian events wAS held in Stockholm due to Australia's strict quarantine regulations.
+- Stockholm 1956, the first time in Olympics history where there are two countries hosted the summer game, the equestrian events was held in Stockholm due to Australia's strict quarantine regulations.
 - Montreal 1976, 29 countries, mostly African, boycotted the game in resposne to the apartheid.
 - Moscow 1980, 66 countries led by the US, boycotted the game entirely because of the Soviet-Afghan war.
-- LA 1984, Soviet UniON boycotted th game in respONse to the 1980 game boycot.
+- LA 1984, Soviet Union boycotted th game in response to the 1980 game boycot.